-- (1) This CPS and CP.
+- (1) This CPS and the ePKI CP.

-- (2) CRLs.
+- (2) CRLs and Online Certificate Status Protocol (OCSP) inquiry service.

-- (3) Certificates of the PublicCA (until the expiry of all certificates issued with private key corresponding to that certificate's
+- (3) Certificates of the PublicCA (until the expiry of all certificates issued with private key corresponding to that certificate's public key).

-public key).

 - (4) Issued certificates.

 - (5) Privacy protection policy.

 - (6) The latest PublicCA-related news.

 - (7) Subscriber agreements.

 - (8) The latest external audit results specified in section 8.6.

-- (9) The URLs of the test websites (valid, expired, revoked) which install SSL certificates issued by the PublicCA for application software providers to test.
+- (9) The URLs of the test websites (valid, expired, revoked) which install SSL certificates issued by PublicCA for application software providers to test.